Term limits for Georgia lawmakers proposed in General Assembly bill

 “Term limits are something that have bipartisan support in every state of the union,” Dolezal told members of the Senate Government Oversight Committee Monday.

-The resolution met with pushback Monday from freshman state Sen. Sonya Halpern, D-Atlanta, who argued term-limited state lawmakers might be more swayed by lobbyists during their final years in office without the incentive of seeking reelection.
+The resolution met with pushback Monday from freshman state Sen. Nikki Merritt, D-Grayson, who argued term-limited state lawmakers might be more swayed by lobbyists during their final years in office without the incentive of seeking reelection.

-“To me, they’d just be more indebted to lobbyists,” Halpern said.
+“To me, they’d just be more indebted to lobbyists,” Merritt said.
 “I just don’t feel like they would be as motivated toward the end of their terms to serve their constituents as effectively.”

 Dolezal said his resolution aims to oust career politicians from the state Capitol and curb the “influences with an outsized advantage” when wealthy groups and lobbyists back long-tenured state lawmakers who gain political influence over the years.